alilleybrinker/alilleybrinker/README.md

 # Hi, I'm Andrew! :wave:

 I work on software security at [MITRE][mitre] by day and teach, write, and blog about Rust at night!

+## Rust :crab:

+I've been writing [Rust][rust] since 2013, and I write and teach it professionally.
+I also run [Possible Rust][poss], a site for learning Rust, sharing patterns, and exploring real-world code.
+I've spoken at conferences, taught Rust at a university, and contributed to Rust's documentation.
+I love teaching and mentoring, and am happy to answer questions about Rust (usually on Twitter).
+I'm also available for [mentoring][mentoring_page].

+## Software Security :wrench:

-My main interests are in how we make software safer and more secure, including:
+For my day job, I work in software security, which is all about how to make software safer and more secure.
+This may at any point include:

 * :speech_balloon: Building safer / more secure languages
 * :mag_right: Static and dynamic code analysis
 * :scroll: Formal methods (proving things safe!)
 * :package: Software supply chain security

-I blog about the [Rust programming language][rust] at [PossibleRust.com][poss].

-- 🔭 I’m currently working on [adding FFI][ffi] to the core mechanisms in [Pact][pact].
+## Misc.

 - 📫 How to reach me: [@alilleybrinker on Twitter][twitter]
 - 😄 Pronouns: he/him